microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_PNPAccessControlSettings/readme.md

 # PNP Access Control Settings

-This resource allows users to configure and monitor the access control settings for your SPO tenant sharing settings.
+This resource allows users to configure and monitor the access control settings for your SPO tenant sharing settings using PnP PowerShell.